Markus328/caelestia-nix/README.md

 <br>

 You can configure like you configure any other module option, but you have extras: **sugars**.
 For deeper instructions, read [CUSTOMIZATION](docs/CUSTOMIZATION.md)

----

-## Missing Modules & Future Work

-This module is still in early development.
-For now, only the following modules are implemented:

-- hypr
-- caelestia

-Many modules are planned to be added, all the caelestia dotfiles will be added.

----

 ## Thanks